PHILOSOPHY PATHWAYS ISSN 2043-0728

 thus might even be said to be more complete than Cartesian.

 Again, the only real problem with the approach the author

 sees is the fact that very few know of its existence."

 Towards a Man-Centered Medical Science.
 Forward by Rene

 Dubos, The Rockefeller University, New York, New York.
 1977.

+To understand osteopathy is to understand the coming-into-being of an idea.
 Once this is written or practised it is the end of the idea.
 Dr. Still did not want his students to watch him work, "I did not want you to mimic me" (Booth, 1905).

 This short paper is an introduction to the reclamation, development and application of osteopathy from its nineteenth century roots into the modern setting, within the space available.